jacksonbenete/email_terminal/README.md

 ---
 ![Example of a Sci-Fi / Space Opera Terminal](docs/fbi_example.png)

-### Login, Mail & Read Functions

-The main functions (at least right now) is the `mail` and `read` terminal operations.

-Once you `login`, you can write down the `mail` function to list the user emails and you can `read` those mails you want by entering the index code (a number, a letter, or a string).

-As a simple terminal emulation, you can't delete mails or mark as read.
-We maybe can work it out in the future, but those basic functions are enough to send some cool mysterious mails to your player's agents or if a character hacked into a company to investigate a clue or something.
+### database.json

-The `database.db` file (it's just a .txt json file), is where you will perform most editions at.
+The `database.json` file is where you will perform most editions at.
 The basic structure of the file (and the emails) is as follows:

 key -> id, password, user, mail.
 - id: is the username identificantion for login
 - password: is the password necessary to login
-- username: this is the name of the player character (if the terminal is where he check his emails) or the name of a npc (if he's hacking into someone else's terminal)
+- userName: this is the name of the player character (if the terminal is where he check his emails) or the name of a npc (if he's hacking into someone else's terminal)
 - mail: a array containing the following (key -> from, title, body)
 - - from: who send the message
 - - title: what you will see when listing the messages at terminal